ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ---

-2. Implementáljunk a teknőccel négyzetet rajzoltató metódust az egyenes mozgást és a fordulást végrehajtó metódusok felhasználásával.
+2. Implement a method that draws a square with the turtle.
+Use the methods `go_straight` and `turn`.

     ```python
     def draw_square(self, speed, omega, a):